yoavweiss/Responsive-Image-Container/blog.md

 * The [monochrome/print use case](http://usecases.responsiveimages.org/#matching-media-features-and-media-types) cannot be addressed by this type of a solution.
 * The decoding algorithm involves a per-layer upscaling, which may be processing heavy.
 Therefore, decoding performance may be an issue.
 Moving this to the GPU may help, but I don't know that area well enough to be the judge of that.
 If you have an opinion the subject, please comment.
 * Introducing a new file format is a painful and long process.
 As we have seen with the introduction of past image formats, the lack of a client-side mechanism makes this a painful process for Web developers.
 Since new file formats start out being supported in some browsers but not others, a server-side mechanism must be used (hopefully based on the Accept header, rather than on UA).
-I'm hoping that the fact that this new file format is very simple, and relies on other file formats to do the heavy lifting, may help here, but I'm not sure it would.
+I'm hoping that the fact that this new file format is very simple and relies on other file formats to do the heavy lifting, may help here, but I'm not sure it would.
 * As discussed above, it's likely to increase the number of requests, and may introduce some delay in HTTP/1.1.
 * This solution cannot answer the need for "pixel perfect" images, which is mainly needed to improve decoding speed.
 Even if it would, it's not certain that decoding speed would benefit from it.
 * Relying on HTTP ranges for the fetching mechanism can result in some problem with intermediate cache server, which don't support it.